Iran vows revenge after the killing of its top leader and trades strikes with Israel in widening war

 The streets were largely deserted as people sheltered during heavy airstrikes, witnesses told The Associated Press, speaking anonymously for fear of retribution.
 The paramilitary Basij, which has played a central role in crushing protests, has set up checkpoints across the city, they said.

-In Israel, loud explosions caused by missile impacts or interceptions could be heard in Tel Aviv.
-Israel’s rescue services said nine people were killed and 28 wounded in a strike that hit a synagogue in the central town of Beit Shemesh, bringing the overall death toll in the country to 11, with 120 wounded.

 The U.S. military said three service members were killed and five others seriously wounded, without providing further details.
-It said several others “sustained minor shrapnel injuries and concussions — and are in the process of being returned to duty.”
+It said several others suffered minor injuries and concussions.

+The CIA had been tracking the movements of senior Iranian leaders, including Khamenei, for months, according to a person familiar with the operation who was not authorized to comment publicly and spoke on condition of anonymity.
+The intelligence was shared with Israeli officials, and the timing of the strikes was adjusted in part because of that information, the person said.

+The New York Times earlier reported about the CIA’s efforts ahead of the Israeli-U.S. strikes.

-Iranian President Masoud Pezeshkian, said in a prerecorded message that a new leadership council had begun its work, and Iran’s Foreign Minister Abbas Araghchi said a new supreme leader would be chosen in “one or two days.”
+Iranian President Masoud Pezeshkian said in a prerecorded message that a new leadership council had begun its work.
+The country's foreign minister, Abbas Araghchi, said a new supreme leader would be chosen in “one or two days.”

 Iran vows revenge for Khamenei killing

-As word spread of Khamenei’s death, some people in Tehran could be seen cheering from rooftops, witnesses said.
-Others mourned, as a black flag was raised over the Imam Reza shrine in Mashhad.
+As word spread of Khamenei’s death, some in Tehran could be seen cheering from rooftops, witnesses said.
+Others mourned as a black flag was raised over the Imam Reza shrine in Mashhad.

-“You have crossed our red line and must pay the price,” Iran’s parliamentary speaker, Mohammad Bagher Qalibaf, said in a televised address Sunday.
+“You have crossed our red line and must pay the price,” Iran’s parliamentary speaker, Mohammad Bagher Qalibaf, said in a televised address.
 “We will deliver such devastating blows that you yourselves will be driven to beg.”

-“THEY BETTER NOT DO THAT,” Trump fired back in a social media post.
+“THEY BETTER NOT DO THAT,” he said in a social media post.
 “IF THEY DO, WE WILL HIT THEM WITH A FORCE THAT HAS NEVER BEEN SEEN BEFORE!”

-In a sign of how the attack could stoke regional unrest, hundreds of people stormed the U.S. Consulate in Pakistan’s port city of Karachi on Sunday.
+In a sign of how the attack could stoke regional unrest, hundreds of people stormed the U.S. Consulate in Pakistan’s port city of Karachi.
 Police and paramilitary forces used batons and fired tear gas to disperse the crowd, and at least nine people were killed in the clashes, authorities said.

 Iran retaliates with missiles and drone attacks